EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - to satisfy special rules:
 	- table restructuring or category combination.

-Another example of special rules.
+Another example of special rules.<br />
 Number of employees by department and annual income (in $K$ Euro).<br />
 Special rule: Income within a $5K$ Euro interval.